Climate action

 We’re working to decarbonize both our own operations and the wider value chain.
 While Scope 1 and 2 emissions (from sources we own or control) make up a relatively small share of our total footprint, they’re an essential part of our action plan because we have direct control over them.
 These emissions mostly come from the energy used in our factories, stores, offices, and distribution centers.

-However, the vast majority of our emissions fall under Scope 3 — from the goods and materials we purchase, the services we use, and the transportation and distribution of our products.
+The vast majority of our emissions fall under Scope 3 — from the goods and materials we purchase, the services we use, and the transportation and distribution of our products.
 These upstream and downstream impacts are where we must collaborate closely with our suppliers and logistics partners to drive meaningful progress.

 Scope 1